poshjosh/chinomsoikwuagwu.com/2020/04/03/Questions_AWS-Certified-Cloud-Architect-Associate.md

   - 8 servers in each AZ (a and b)
   - 2 servers in each AZ (a - e)
   - 4 servers in each AZ (a - c)

+31. __As the cloud administrator of a company, you notice that one of the EC2 instances is restarting frequently.
+There is need to trouble shoot and analyze the system logs.__

+  __What can be used in AWS to store and analyze the log files from the EC2 instances?__

+  - AWS S3
+  - AWS CloudTrail
+  - AWS SQS
+  - AWS CloudWatch Logs.

+32. __How would you increase the number of connections to an RDS instance?__

+  - Create a new parameter group, attach it to the DB instance and change the setting.
+  - Login to the RDS instance and modify database config file under `/etc/mysql/my.cnf`
+  - Modify setting in default options group attached to DB instance.
+  - Create a new option group, attach it to DB instance and change the setting.

 ### Answers ###